 Aims of this research project:

 The primary aim of this research project is to investigate how vernalisation results in phenotypic variation in safflower through the examination of vernalisation sensitive and insensitive cultivars.
-There are a number of methods that will be utilised to achieve this outcome.
-The first is the generation and analysis of in silico resources, namely, a draft de novo genome and transcriptome in combination with data from existing published transcriptomes, including differential expression profiles within different cultivars, plant phenotypes and tissues.
-In silico putative transcripts differentially expressed in vernalised safflower tissues will be analysed to determine their candidature as vernalisation genes, as well as genes originating from other plant species sharing sequenced similar to the de novo transcripts.
+A number of methods will be utilised to achieve this outcome.
+Initially, in silico resources will be generated and analysed, i.e. a draft de novo genome and transcriptome in/will be combination/ed with data from existing published transcriptomes, including differential expression profiles within different cultivars, plant phenotypes and tissues.
+In silico putative transcripts differentially expressed in vernalised safflower tissues will be analysed to determine their candidature as vernalisation genes, as well as genes originating from other plant species sharing sequences similar to the de novo transcripts.
 The in silico candidate genes will be verified or refuted using molecular biology techniques.
 The results of this research will influence traditional breeding techniques and the genetic manipulation of safflower cultivars with the goal of diversifying the regions of Australia where safflower can be grown.

 References